 Map of islands showing crisscrossing compass roses to aid navigation, a ornately scroll-motif cartouche, and soundings by fathom.
-Unenclosed title at top of map.
-On page 147 begins an account of the islands.
-Due to being ~3.5 cm longer north to south, the small bank below Jersey is shown.
+Includes inset: East View of Castle Cornet.
+An account of the islands begins on page 147.

 A chart showing the coastline of Southwestern Europe and surrounding waters.
 Two large, crisscrossing compass roses show rhumb lines around the Bay of Biscay and the Mediterranean.
 The larger compass rose sites in the Mediterranean Sea.
 Many of the coastal annotations are perpendicular to the coastlines, reminiscent of the Thames school of mapmakers.
 Inland features are ignored save for major capitals.
 Perimeter scale bar in leagues.